Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 The Angular team wrote a [complete document](https://docs.google.com/document/d/12nlLt71VLKb-z3YaSGzUfx6mJbc34nsMXtByPUN35cg/preview) to explain all this, it's a must read when you'll start your Angular&nbsp;6.0 migration.

+Note that a very cool set of tslint rules has been released called `rxjs-tslint`.
+It just contains 3 rules that, when added to your project, will automatically migrate all your RxJS imports and RxJS code to the brand new version with a simple `tslint --fix`!
+Because, if you don't know about it, `tslint` has a `fix` option that will autocorrect all the violations it can!
+I gave `rxjs-tslint` a try on one of our projects, and it worked fairly well (run it at least twice to also collapse all the imports).
+Check out the project README to learn more: https://github.com/ReactiveX/rxjs-tslint.

 ## i18n

 The big one for i18n is the upcoming possibility to have "runtime i18n",